Generative Neural Operators through Diffusion Last Layer: Experimental Details

 \subsection{Metrics}

-We report complementary accuracy and distributional metrics for stochastic operator learning, and long-horizon forecast metrics for autoregressive rollouts.
-Throughout, fields are flattened to vectors when computing distances, and all metrics are averaged over conditioning inputs (and over time steps for rollouts).
-For probabilistic models, we generate an ensemble of $K$ samples and use the ensemble mean as the point prediction when a deterministic forecast is required.
+We report complementary pointwise and distributional metrics for stochastic operator learning, and long horizon forecast metrics for autoregressive rollouts.
+All fields are flattened when computing sample set distances.
+When a deterministic prediction is required from a probabilistic model, we use the ensemble mean of $K$ generated samples.